At St Catherine’s, all that we do is centred around our Mission Statement.

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and EPR.

 Christianity underpins our RE teaching through the ‘Come and See’ curriculum.
 We look at other faiths through our RE curriculum.

-Our international links team and support for CAFOD help our children to gain further insight into the different faiths and beliefs held by families around the world.
+Our support for CAFOD helps our children to gain further insight into the different faiths and beliefs held by families around the world.